Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ```
 The train and test scores are still low.
 I will probably ignore this model going forward.

-The final comparison of the scores of the model are as follows :
+The final comparison of the scores of the model is as follows :

 ![](../imgs/Model_Accuracies1.PNG)

 I am okay with the results from the Random Forest Classifier to be used for further analysis.

-Now that I had narrowed down the model I combined my training and test datasets to have larger data to train for and get a more robust model.
+Now that I have narrowed down the model I will combine my training and test datasets to have larger data to train and get a more robust model.

 ```
 # Combining the Train and Test dataset